StatCan/aaw/README.md

 What can you do it with / what have we done with it?

-- Launched NodeJS react application to AKS via GitHub Actions
+- Launched Node.js react application to AKS via GitHub Actions
 - Created a helm chart to be called by GitHub Actions
 - Forked popular open source repo on GitHub and containerized
 - Started to work on french interface and design improvements